Skip to content

 • A follow-up message three days later asking if they had any questions.

-The outcome was impressive, a 50% boost in client conversions in just three months.
+The outcome was strong, a meaningful boost in client conversions within three months.
 It proved that consistency and speed are just as vital as creativity.

 For a deeper breakdown of what makes these elements work, see Components of a Customer Journey Map, where I outline every piece that brings clarity and cohesion to your strategy.